 Buy the Purple mattress if you:

 - Want to try a new and innovative mattress material: if you’ve never quite felt right on other materials or if you’re the type of person who likes to be among the first to test out something new, the Purple is a better bet.
-Its Smart Comfort Grid is proprietary and dramatically different from virtually any other mattress offering on the market today.
+Its Purple Grid is proprietary and dramatically different from virtually any other mattress offering on the market today.